zammad/zammad-org/src/en/reference/rest-api/articles.md

 ### Article with inline images

 Inline images can be used by providing data URIs in your HTML markup.
+In the response, they are listed under `inline_attachments`, while `attachments` only contains regular file attachments.

 :::: details